nicolasdespres/pyloc/HACKING.rst

 4. Check that Travis.CI has successfully checked the last commit.

-5. Make a test release on testpypi.python.org server and check that it is ok (mainly the .
+5. Make a test release on testpypi.python.org server and check that it is ok (mainly the information text should be well formatted).

    .. code:: bash